sfmskywalker/Orchard-Off-The-Grid/Layouts/02 - Chapter 1 - Introduction to Layouts.md

 Let's go over them one by one.

 #### Where did the BodyPart go?
 Is it still relevant? ####
-Oh yeah, the `BodyPart` is absolutely still relevant and did not go anywhere.
+The `BodyPart` is absolutely still relevant and did not go anywhere.
 The `LayoutPart` is not a replacement for `BodyPart`.
 If all you need is an editable body of text, then `BodyPart` is your guy.
 New Orchard installs will use `LayoutPart` by default for the `Page` content type primarily to show the new feature.
 If you don't need the layout capabilities, then it's arguably more user friendly to just use the `BodyPart`, as it allows the user to start entering and editing content directly.

 #### What happens to my existing site when upgrading to Orchard 1.9? ####